 It was clear that this could have very interesting implications for string materials, magnetic drag, and response.
 But as a practicing musician, the keyboard player in a band, currently Radiograph, Lee immediately realized that to be truly successful, the pickup not only had to sound good—it had to be a drop-in replacement, so that guitar (and bass) players could continue to use their favorite instruments.

-It all took a bit longer than we would have liked, but Light4Sound is now on the cusp of delivering an optical pickup, the ōPik that truly realizes the potential of this technology.
+Tor Lundgren and Lee Haddad set up Light4Sound to bring the product to commercial fruition, and began extended iterative process of development, designing and building various prototype units.
+It all took a bit longer than we would have liked, but Light4Sound is now on the cusp of delivering an optical pickup, the ōPik, that truly realizes the potential of this technology.
 We are really looking forward to putting the oPik in the hands of musicians around the world, so we can all make music with light.